t4g/ml-adas-models/README.md

 # ADAS Video ML Model Binary Store

+## Overview

+For use with [https://github.com/t4g/ml-adas-pilot] platform:

+A modular CLI application that processes dashcam video (file or RTSP stream) and outputs an MP4 with ADAS-style overlays including lane detection, road damage detection, pedestrian detection with collision-risk highlighting, and forward motion estimation.

+_or your own YOLOv8 project_

+___

 Due to large complexity of training models, included here are a few pretrained models to get you started.

  ```text